Ceftriaxone Viatris (Ceftriaxone Sodium)

 Primary Uses

-Ceftriaxone Viatris treats bacterial infections in different parts of the body and is also used to prevent infections before, during, and after surgery.
-It will not work against viral infections like colds or flu.
+Ceftriaxone Viatris is used to treat infections in different parts of the body caused by bacteria and to prevent infections before, during, and after surgery.

 How It Works